 - feeling sick and possibly vomiting

-- Lay the person down if their injuries allow you to and, if possible, raise and support their legs.
+- lie the person down if their injuries allow you to and, if possible, raise and support their legs

-- Use a coat or blanket to keep them warm, but not smothered.
+- use a coat or blanket to keep them warm

-- Do not give them anything to eat or drink.
+- don't give them anything to eat or drink

 The FAST guide is the most important thing to remember when dealing with people who have had a stroke.
 The earlier they receive treatment, the better.
 Call for emergency medical help straight away.

-If you suspect a person has had a stroke, use the FAST guide:
+If you think a person has had a stroke, use the FAST guide:

-Read more information about the symptoms of a stroke.
+Read more about the symptoms of a stroke.